 Ok.
 Let’s shift gears and address the Christian objections to celebrating Christmas.
 Their concerns usually center around five different issues.
 One, we don’t actually know the date of Jesus’ birth.
 Two, the Bible doesn’t specifically instruct us to celebrate Jesus’ birth.
 Three, they argue that Christmas itself and the surrounding traditions are rooted in paganism.
 Four, a Scripture that appears to forbid Christmas trees.
 And five, the crass commercialism surrounding the Christmas season.

-It’s true that the Bible never specifically commands us to celebrate the birth of Jesus.
+It’s true the Bible never specifically commands us to celebrate the birth of Jesus.
 The word Christmas is not in the Bible.
-And again, my response is a fairly disinterested shrug of the shoulders.
-If the Bible prohibited celebrating the birth of Jesus, I would be all ears and fully on board with anti-Christmas sentiments.
+And again, my response is a disinterested shrug of the shoulders.
+If the Bible prohibited celebrating the birth of Jesus, I would be all ears and entirely on board with anti-Christmas sentiments.
 However, Scripture gives us important details surrounding the miraculous birth of the Messiah (Matthew 1:1-24, Matthew 2:1-23, Luke 1:26-66, Luke 2:1-40, John 1:1-16).
-In each of these passages angels and people celebrated the birth of Jesus.
+In each of these passages, angels and people celebrated the birth of Jesus.
 Many Old Testament prophecies revolved around Jesus’ birth (Genesis 22:18, Numbers 24:17, Isaiah 11:1, Jeremiah 23:5-6, 2 Samuel 7:12-14, Micah 5:2, Isaiah 7:14, Psalm 72:9-10, Jeremiah 31:15, Hosea 11:1, Isaiah 9:6-7).
-It’s safe to say there are many Scriptures affirming the celebration of Christ’s birth and none forbidding it.
+It’s safe to say many Scriptures affirm the celebration of Christ’s birth, and none forbidding it.

 “For the customs of the people are vain; for one cutteth a tree out of the forest, the work of the hands of the workman, with the ax.
 They deck it with silver and with gold; they fasten it with nails and with hammers, that it move not.”